- Jay Roach

 - Release Date

-Meet the Fockers achieves your typical Hollywood sequel with jealous dedication to triviality from director Jay Roach (Austin Powers, and its sequels), who shamelessly carbon copies jokes and plot structure from its predecessor.
+Meet the Fockers achieves your typical Hollywood sequel with a jealous dedication to triviality from director Jay Roach (Austin Powers, and its sequels), who shamelessly carbon copies jokes and the plot structure from its predecessor.
 Respectable celebrities are asked to behave in base ways, which serves as humor, and audiences are asked to shut off their brains for another dose of the same shtick.
 It’s all very predictable, and with every second the viewer suspects the only reason anyone signed onto the project was the enormous paycheck they no doubt received.

 After earning the trust of his soon-to-be father-in-law Jack Byrnes (Robert De Niro) in Meet the Parents, Greg Focker (Ben Stiller) has been “firmly” situated in the Byrnes family Circle of Trust when the sequel opens, yet Jack still treats him with no more consideration than a stranger.
 Greg’s fiancée Pam (Teri Polo) remains unsympathetic, and everyone onscreen remains unwilling to put Jack in his place, given his hyper-paterfamilias status and sordid history with the CIA.
 When Greg and Pam plan a visit to his parents in Florida to celebrate their engagement, Jack and his generic housewife Dina (Blythe Danner) transport everyone in his new Winnebago-cum-traveling spy command center, which is ultimately used for background and DNA checks on family members he doesn’t trust.
 Extending his metaphor, Jack searches for chinks in the chain of his familial Circle of Trust.